Remove the spark plug

 Check the spark plug

-Check that the spark plug washer is in good condition.
-Replace the spark plug if the washer is damaged or worn.
+Examine the washer.
+Make sure the spark plug washer is in good condition.
+Replace the plug if the washer is cracked, flattened, or missing.

 Install the spark plug